 The CogAT assessment appraises the cognitive development of students and measures students' learned reasoning abilities in three cognitive domains: verbal reasoning, quantitative reasoning, and nonverbal reasoning.
-The Verbal Battery assesses student's ability to use research retrieval, and comparison processes that are essential for verbal reasoning.
+The Verbal Battery assesses students' abilities to use research retrieval, and comparison processes that are essential for verbal reasoning.
 The Quantitative Battery assesses students' abilities to reason about patterns and relations using concepts that are essential in quantitative thinking.
-The Nonverbal Battery assesses student's abilities to reason with somewhat more novel questions that use spatial and figural content.
-The CogAT is a reliable and valid tool that assists in planning effective instructional programs and adapting instruction to enhance the student's chances of success in learning.
+The Nonverbal Battery assesses students' abilities to reason with somewhat more novel questions that use spatial and figural content.
+The CogAT is a reliable and valid tool that assists in planning effective instructional programs and adapting instruction to enhance the students' opportunities for success in learning.